dictybase-docker/docs/postgres/README.md

 # Supported Docker versions

-This image is officially supported on Docker version 1.4.1.
+This image is officially supported on Docker version 1.8.2.

 Support for older versions (down to 1.0) is provided on a best-effort basis.

 # User Feedback

+## Documentation

+Documentation for this image is stored in the [`postgres/` directory](https://github.com/docker-library/docs/tree/master/postgres) of the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
+Be sure to familiarize yourself with the [repository's `README.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.

 ## Issues

 If you have any problems with or questions about this image, please contact us on the [mailing list](http://www.postgresql.org/community/lists/subscribe/) or through a [GitHub issue](https://github.com/docker-library/postgres/issues).

 You can also reach many of the official image maintainers via the `#docker-library` IRC channel on [Freenode](https://freenode.net).

 ## Contributing

-You are invited to contribute new features, fixes, or updates, large or small;
-we are always thrilled to receive pull requests, and do our best to process them as fast as we can.
+You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

 Before you start to code, we recommend discussing your plans on the [mailing list](http://www.postgresql.org/community/lists/subscribe/) or through a [GitHub issue](https://github.com/docker-library/postgres/issues), especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.